fmy266/Pytorch-Backdoor-Unlearning/README.md

+## Pytorch-Backdoor-Unlearning

+This repository contains code for our paper ([Backdoor Defense with Machine Unlearning]()) implemented in Pytorch.
 This paper was accepted by INFOCOM 2022.

-# Pytorch-Backdoor-Unlearning

-This repository contains code for our paper ([Backdoor Defense with Machine Unlearning]()) implemented in Pytorch.
+## Citing this work

+Liu Y, Fan M, Chen C, et al. Backdoor Defense with Machine Unlearning[J]. arXiv preprint arXiv:2201.09538, 2022.

-# Requirements
+## Requirements
 + Python 3.9.2
 + Pytorch 1.9
 + Torchvision 0.1.8
 + Trojanvision 1.0.8

-# Instructions
+## Instructions

 ### Quick Start
 We provide a demo for a quick start, directly running the main.py in this repo.